Whitebox Machine Learning

 It's important to see what your Machine learning algorithms have learned.

 Imagine, for instance, that you have created an insurance risk model for home owners that accidentaly rejects households with two adults of the same sex....

 It's important to understand, and be able to test the effect of removing any implicit biases of this kind.

-This is something you can only do with Whitebox machine learning models like DARL.
+This is something you can only do with Whitebox machine learning models like those provided by DARL.

 Whitebox learning examples